Key Specs of Maruti S-Presso

 S-Presso Latest Update

-Maruti S-Presso Price: It is now priced between Rs 3.78 lakh and Rs 5.26 lakh (ex-showroom Delhi).
+Maruti S-Presso Price: The Maruti S-Presso is priced from Rs 3.78 lakh to Rs 5.26 lakh (ex-showroom Delhi).

-Maruti S-Presso Variants: The S-Presso is available in three trims: Std, LXi and VXi.
+Maruti S-Presso Variants: It comes in three trims: Std, LXi, and VXi.

 Petrol MT- 21.4kmpl (Std, LXi)

 Maruti S-Presso Features: It gets a digital instrument cluster, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, front power windows, and keyless entry.

 Maruti S-Presso Safety: Safety features like a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder are offered as standard.
 While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners as standard, the other variants get these as options.

 Maruti S-Presso Price